-If a post-meal nap in front of a football game is a Turkey Day tradition for you, you’re not alone.
+If a post-meal nap in front of a fire or a football game is a holiday tradition for you, you’re not alone.
 But contrary to popular belief, it turns out it’s not all about the tryptophan-containing turkey.
 Below, dive into the science behind this frequent phenomenon and what you can do to feel more energized after a big meal on any day.

 The Truth About Turkey & Tryptophan